akshay1027/akshay1027/README.md

  Cloud, Full-stack and AR enthusiast. ☁
  <br >

 - 🔭 I’m currently working on ...
-React js, Express js, Django, REST APIs and web projects. 🐱‍👤
+Concurrency in Golang, Django, REST APIs and web projects. 🐱‍👤
-- Currently Struggling with 6th Semester classes and 5th semester exams.
-Yes, you read that correctly!
+- Currently Struggling and/or husteling(postivity 😅) with 7th semester ECE subjects, managing my coding journey and football interets.
 - ⚡ Fun fact: Love exploring new Tech 👨‍💻| Football ⚽| Company with friends 😻
  <br>